genome-byte/emerylab/index.md

     btn_label: "About Us"
     btn_class: "btn--primary"
   - title: "Our Research"
-    excerpt: "Explore our projects in ancient genomics and isotopic science."
+    excerpt: "Explore our ongoing projects in paleogenomics and isotopic analysis."
     url: "/research/"
-    btn_label: "Research"
+    btn_label: "Our Research"
     btn_class: "btn--primary"
 ---

+# Welcome to the BAD Lab

+At the BAD Lab, we uncover the ancient past using ancient DNA (aDNA), isotope analysis, and bioarchaeology.

+Our research spans the Nile Valley, the Mediterranean, and beyond — decoding migration, health, and ancestry through molecular science.

+**Learn more about how ancient molecules tell ancient stories.**